 Oranges, grapefruits, and lemons are good for boosting vitamin C levels, but whilst they taste fresh, their high acidic content will leave your teeth feeling otherwise.
 Be mindful when eating and drinking citrus fruits to prevent leaving your teeth vulnerable.
 Replacing your citrus fruits with fruits that are lower in sugar can be an effective way to reduce tooth damage.

 One of the nation’s go-to breakfast favorites, but often misleading.
-Cereal is fortified with nutrients but often contains added sugar.
+Cereal is fortified with nutrients but usually contains added sugar.
 Starting off each day with a high quantity of sugar can leave your mouth acidic and at risk.
 Opt for natural granola and berries for a low-sugar alternative.